Alan-Mach/Investment-Calculator/README.md

 - will also track an upper bound and lower bound interest rate, as well as an upper and lower bound inflation rate.
 - factors changes in the interest rate over time (to simulate protfolio rebalancing).
 - will use XML format instead of a text file
+- Monte Carlo simulations to test the possible ending fund values

 ## Deriving the Formula